StuartRiffle/ragtag-tiger/README.md

 It's mostly the same boilerplate/glue you were going to have to write anyway.
 If this code saves you an afternoon of sifting through machine-generated LlamaIndex tutorials and arguing with ChatGPT, please feel free to buy me a coffee.

 ## Setup
 ```
 git clone https://github.com/stuartriffle/ragtag-tiger
 cd ragtag-tiger
 pip install -r requirements.txt
 ```

 ## Basic usage
 The simplest way to perform a RAG query would be a command like this:
 ```
 python ragtag.py --source my/docs --query "But, why?"
 ```

 **But don't do that.** It will index your documents from scratch on every query, which is slow.
 It's better to ingest all your files one time, and save the resulting index:
 ```
 python ragtag.py --source my/docs --index-store my/index
 ```

 Then use that index to perform your queries:
 ```
 python ragtag.py --index-load my/index --query "Really though, why?"
 ```

-Check out the help page for a complete list of options:
+Look at the help page for a full list of options:
 ```
 python ragtag.py --help
 ```

 ## Workflow

-A good way to build and iterate on a command is to put it in a shell script or batch file, but split over multiple lines, so you can see all the arguments at a glance (in a Windows batch file use `^` to join lines instead of `\`).
+A good way to build and iterate on a command is to put it in a shell script or batch file, but split over multiple lines, so you can see all the arguments at a glance (in a batch file use `^` to join lines instead of `\`).

 A script ingesting some presentations into an existing vector index might look like this:
 ```